-Ballistics correspond to how the human ear perceives loudness and provides a good visual indication of how loud a signal will be.
-In VU mode, the attack and decay of the meter signal is 300 mS. While giving a very good visual indication of perceived loudness, VU meters gives poor information on actual signal peaks and are virtually useless for tracking to the 722.
-In VU mode, the front panel meter labeling is in volume units with -20 dBFS cooresponding to 0 VU.
+Ballistics correspond closely to how the human ear perceives loudness and provides a good visual indication of how loud a signal will be.
+In VU mode, the attack and decay of the meter signal is 300 mS. While giving a very good visual indication of perceived loudness, VU meters gives poor information on actual signal peaks and are virtually useless for tracking to the 744T.
+In VU mode, the front panel meter labeling is in volume units.